 Seeing that the Bhoja Raja was awake, the man got off his bed, approached him and said, “O King, please forgive me!”

 “I don’t even know you,” Bhoja Raja replied, “Why, then, do you ask for forgiveness?”

 “You don’t know me.
 Your Highness, but I know you.
 A few years back you got my brother hanged, and confiscated his property owing to his treason.
-Since then I bore a grudge against you, and swore to kill you.
+Since then I bore a grudge against you and swore to kill you.
 I was your enemy.
-I learnt that you were to see the rishi, and hid in a thicket outside the hermitage to find the right moment to kill you as you returned.
+I learned that you were to see the rishi and hid in a thicket outside the hermitage to find the right moment to kill you as you returned.
 I waited a long while, but you didn’t return.
 Then I came out of the thicket searching for you, and your guarded spotted and attacked me.
 I escaped from them somehow with this wound.
-Had you not cared for the wound, I would have died of bloodloss.
+Had you not cared for the wound, I would have died of blood loss.
 I wanted to kill you, but you saved my life instead!
 If you wish that I should live I shall serve you faithfully all my life, along with my sons.”

 The king was glad that he made a friend of a foe so effortlessly.
 He told the man that he would get him treated by the royal physicians, and restore him his brother’s property.

 The king came out of the hut and saw the rishi planting seeds in the holes that were dug the previous day.
 The king greeted the rishi and said, “Sire, you’ve not answered my questions.”